crhntr/muxt/docs/getting_started.md

 The named empty interface RoutesReceiver has one method `F() string`.
 The method signature was discovered by muxt by iterating over the methods on the named receiver `type Server`.

-`func routes` is where generated (inline) http.HandlerFunc closures are mapped to http routes on the multiplexer.
+`func TemplateRoutes` is where generated (inline) http.HandlerFunc closures are mapped to http routes on the multiplexer.
-It receives a pointer to the `http.ServeMux` if you have any route collisions from routes added on mux before or after calling `routes`, `mux.HandleFunc` will panic.
+It receives a pointer to the `http.ServeMux` if you have any route collisions from routes added on mux before or after calling `TemplateRoutes`, `mux.HandleFunc` will panic.
 The endpoint string `GET /` is cut out of the template name.
 Inside the http handler func, the named method is called.
 The result is then passed to execute.

-## Next Steps